DHTMLX/gantt-docs/data/desktop/layout_config.md

 You can [set custom configuration options](desktop/layout_config.md#configuringganttlayout) for the **grid** and **timeline** views.
 The default options are taken from the global **gantt.config** object.

 {{note Note that you should specify the configuration of layout before Gantt initialization.
-If you make changes in the layout, you need to reinitialize Gantt.}}
+If you make changes in the layout, you need to refresh it using api/gantt_resetlayout.md.}}

 Scrollbar
 -----------